-- 55. Şukūk may have various features that vary the basic financial, credit and risk characteristics.
+- 54. Taking account of paragraph 4 and its footnote, if some şukūk are similar in certain of their financial characteristics to a conventional debenture or bond, for such şukūk RSAs should base the disclosure requirements on the disclosure principles applicable to those securities.
+These would normally require extensive disclosures, for example about the business and management of the originator, and also about the instrument, for example any credit rating expected on issue. - 55. Şukūk may have various features that vary the basic financial, credit and risk characteristics.
 These include security, any kafālah or guarantee, any redemption option, convertibility, exchangeability and subordination.
-For şukūk with one of these features, RSAs should base the additional or varied disclosure requirements relating to that feature on those that apply when a similar feature is included in a conventional debt security.11 - 56.
-In the case of $\hat{s}uk\bar{u}k$ that are convertible or exchangeable into equity of a listed company or include warrants giving $\hat{s}uk\bar{u}k$ holders the right to purchase equity of a listed company, additional disclosures relating to that equity or its issuer may also be appropriate, and should again parallel those for a conventional bond with corresponding features, subject to any special characteristics (e.g. as to the structure used to achieve convertibility, which may be different from that in the conventional case). - 57.
+For şukūk with one of these features, RSAs should base the additional or varied disclosure requirements relating to that feature on those that apply when a similar feature is included in a conventional debt security. - 56.
+In the case of ṣukūk that are convertible or exchangeable into equity of a listed company or include warrants giving ṣukūk holders the right to purchase equity of a listed company, additional disclosures relating to that equity or its issuer may also be appropriate, and should again parallel those for a conventional bond with corresponding features, subject to any special characteristics (e.g. as to the structure used to achieve convertibility, which may be different from that in the conventional case). - 57.
 Some şukūk are issued by institutions offering Islamic financial services (IIFS) with the aim that they should be admissible as regulatory capital within either the Basel III regime or that set out in IFSB-15.
 Such şukūk must have specified loss-absorbency or convertibility characteristics, depending on whether they are to rank as Additional Tier 1 or as Tier 2 capital.
 Their eligibility as regulatory capital will be a matter for the relevant banking supervisor to consider, which can be expected to mandate detailed disclosure of the loss absorbency or convertibility characteristics as a condition of its approval and to ensure that they are legally effective. - 58.
 Some şukūk are designed to present the characteristics of conventional asset-backed securities (as described, for example, in IOSCO's Principles for Public Offerings and Listings of Asset-Backed Securities (2010)).
-There is no uniform definition for conventional asset-backed securities, though they tend to have certain characteristics13 that differentiate them from conventional bonds.
-For şukūk presenting such characteristics, RSAs should base disclosure on the 2010 IOSCO principles (or on any existing regime in their jurisdiction for such securities).14 - 59.
-Offering material for securities should not be misleading as to whether the securities offered are in fact sukuk.
-If the offering material taken as a whole would suggest to a reasonable Sharī'ah-sensitive investor that the securities offered are sukuk, the disclosure requirements in this standard should apply.
+There is no uniform definition for conventional asset-backed securities, though they tend to have certain characteristics that differentiate them from conventional bonds.
+For şukūk presenting such characteristics, RSAs should base disclosure on the 2010 IOSCO principles (or on any existing regime in their jurisdiction for such securities). - 59.
+Offering material for securities should not be misleading as to whether the securities offered are in fact $\$uk\bar{u}k$ .
+If the offering material taken as a whole would suggest to a reasonable Sharī'ah-sensitive investor that the securities offered are $\$uk\bar{u}k$ , the disclosure requirements in this standard should apply.
 Examples include the use of Arabic terms (in a non-Arabic text) for contracts (aqd), references to Sharī'ah, or references to Sharī'ah scholars or boards.

-11 It should be noted that the starting point chosen by an RSA for developing disclosure requirements for a feature in $suk\bar{u}k$ does not imply anything about the debt basis of a $suk\bar{u}k$.
+It should be noted that the starting point chosen by an RSA for developing disclosure requirements for a feature in şukūk does not imply anything about the debt basis of a şukūk.

-See paragraphs 27 and 29 of IFSB-15 for a more detailed discussion.
+&lt;sup>12 See paragraphs 27 and 29 of IFSB-15 for a more detailed discussion.

-These securities generally involve: (a) underlying financial assets that generate the cash flow supporting the securities; (b) absolute transfer of the financial assets such that the securities can withstand insolvency of the originator; (c) recourse only to the underlying financial assets (rather than the originator); and (d) a credit analysis focused on the financial assets (rather than the originator).
+&lt;sup>13 These securities generally involve: (a) underlying financial assets that generate the cash flow supporting the securities; (b) absolute transfer of the financial assets such that the securities can withstand insolvency of the originator; (c) recourse only to the underlying financial assets (rather than the originator); and (d) a credit analysis focused on the financial assets (rather than the originator).